jihall77/pFogSim/README.md

   - Once everything is up and running, the simulation's task scheduling is in charge.
 In order for something to occur in the simulation, tasks must be submitted to CloudSim where they will be either processed or passed to other sections of the simulator.
   - One section of the code that is seen frequently is the following section:
   ```
+  //If the scheduled task has an id of PRINT_PROGRESS
   case PRINT_PROGRESS:
 	//Updates the positions of FOG Devices if necessary
 	HashSet<Link> links = ((ESBModel)SimManager.getInstance().getNetworkModel()).getNetworkTopology().getLinks();